 - Add the onion and soften for 5-8 minutes, then add the garlic and fennel seeds and cook for an additional 2 minutes.

 - In the meantime, bring a large pan of salted water to the boil.

 - Tip the onion mix into a bowl with the spiralized courgette, mix well and set aside.

-- Heat 1 tbsp olive oil in the frying pan, add the meatballs and fry them for about 8 mins, turning occasionally, until almost done and golden brown.
+- Heat 1 tbsp olive oil in the frying pan, add the meatballs and fry them for about 8 mins, turning occasionally until almost done and golden brown.
 Then add the onion/courgette mix back to the pan, and combine to warm through.

 - In the meantime, cook the fresh pasta in the large pan for 2-3 minutes until al dente (or 1 minute less than the pack instructions if using dried pasta).

-- Reserving 1 ladle of cooking water, drain the pasta and add it to the frying pan.
+- Reserving 1 ladle of the cooking water, drain the pasta and add it to the frying pan.

 - Also add the courgette and onion mixture, remaining 2 tbsp of olive oil, the lemon juice, the reserved cooking water, half the lemon zest as well as the chopped parsley in the frying pan and stir until well combined.